wasi-shah/Docker-AKS/01.2 Kubernetes/Readme.md

 ### Horizontal Pod Autoscaler (HPA)
+HPA dynamically add pods depending on the load on your application.
+It’s kind of a dynamic replicaset based on CPU usage.
+Automatically adds or removes pod replicas dynamically depending on HPA definition.
+Horizontal Pod Autoscaler (HPA) automatically adds or removes pod replicas.
+This makes it possible to automatically manage workload scaling when the level of application usage changes.
+Commands
+-	creates a pod and define that the cpu requirements
+  -	kubectl run php-apache --image=k8s.gcr.io/hpa-example --requests=cpu=200m --limits=cpu=500m --expose --port=80
+-	create a HPA and define the if the pod exceeds 50% CPU then create a new pod upto 3 max.
+  -	kubectl autoscale deployment php-apache --cpu-percent=50 --min=1 --max=3
+-	Get HPA status
+  -	Kubectl get hpa

 ### Cluster Autoscaler
+Automatically adds or removes nodes in a cluster based on all pods’ requested resources & HPA.
+Cluster Autoscaler works with Horizonal Pod Scaler to automatically adds or removes nodes in a cluster based on demand.
+It seeks unschedulable pods and tries to consolidate pods that are currently deployed on only a few nodes.
+It loops through these two tasks constantly.

 ### Vertical Pod Autoscaler (VPA)
+You install a vertical pod scaler which automatically change your pod CPU/Memory limited based on it’s usage both up and down.
+Vertical Pod Autoscaler (VPA) frees users from the necessity of setting up-to-date resource limits and requests for the containers in their pods.
+When configured, it will set the requests automatically based on usage and thus allow proper scheduling onto nodes so that appropriate resource amount is available for each pod.
+It will also maintain ratios between limits and requests that were specified in initial containers configuration.
+It can both down-scale pods that are over-requesting resources, and also up-scale pods that are under-requesting resources based on their usage over time.
+Automatically adds or adjusts CPU and memory reservations for your pods.
+The Vertical Pod Autoscaler automatically adds or adjusts CPU and memory reservations for your pods.
+It uses live usage data to set limits on container resources.

 ## Kubernetes: Services, Load Balancing, and Networking